zuplo/docs/docs/articles/monetization-webhook-setup.md

 If you are having trouble diagnosing issues with your Webhooks, the logs are a good place to see what is going on.
-You can also open the [**Webhooks**](https://dashboard.stripe.com/webhooks) page in Stripe and see the history of webhook events and their responses.
+You can also open the [**Webhooks**](https://dashboard.stripe.com/webhooks) page in Stripe and see the history of webhook events sent and their responses.

 :::

-You now have an API Subscription and are almost ready to start monetizing your API.
-In the next section you will see how to add policies to your routes, enforce quotas and ensure that users are only allowed to use your API according to their plan.
+You've successfully subscribed to one of the Plans in your API.
+You're one step away from monetizing your API.
+In the next section you will add policies to your API, enforce quotas and ensure that users are only allowed to use your API according to the plan they subscribe to.